Viz-AI/mobileAssignmentClient/README.md

 A SwiftUI skeleton project is also available.
 SeriesView is set up with an image and a slider as well.

 ### Guidelines
+• The images must be presented and corrospond (when moving the slider) to the order in which they appear in the series result.</br>
 • Usage of third party code is allowed (packages, pods etc).</br>
 • Select Swift + UIKit or SwiftUI for your implementation.</br>
 • Although this is a "single view" task, you should design the execution properly.
-Think about architecture, networking and modeling.
-Feel free to change the project as you will, as long as you display the viewer with the required functionality.
+Think about architecture, networking, modeling, efficiency, error handling and stability.
+Feel free to change the project as you will, as long as you display the viewer with the required functionality.</br>
 • You have an hour and a half to complete the task.
+#### Bonus points
+• Setting up a caching mechanism for the photos (you are not required to cache the images by default.
+They can persist in memory as well).
+• Show a loading indicator until all images are ready.

 ### Submission
 When done, compress the xcode project and send it by mail.